aarnphm/aarnphm.github.io/content/dump/play.md

 To be playful about games is neither to be utterly serious, or utterly ironic, but to move easily into and out of commitments to rule-sets

-What can we achieve with post-work society:

-- where we don't have to worry about monetary values?
-- Where we can explore?

 > To be playful is to wear the games' care lightly

 > To be playful is to be pretentious

-Pretentious: Why It Matters by Daniel Fox
+#### Pretentious: Why It Matters by Daniel Fox

 - argues that pretentious invokes curiosity and creativity, instead of negative connotation

-necessitates freedom, conditional freedom?
+Necessitates freedom, conditional freedom?

-does play invokes pressure?
+Play often initiate some sort of pressure, such that it expects us to be a part of the construction.